 I also previously used an LLM to help write a blog post for a small half-day project.
 I still believe I used the tool responsibly, in this case, as I only used it to rephrase or expand certain lines of text, using the output as an initial draft and not copying generated text verbatim.
 I also clearly indicated which text was written with assistance, even though most was still my own.
 However, I plan to never use LLMs for writing blog posts again: I strongly believe that if I don’t take the time to write a text, no one should waste their time reading it either.

-I plan to put my money where my mouth is by taking the amount that I usually pay for API costs (which is only pennies, so I’m throwing in the price of a subscription to ChatGPT Plus) and donating it to Natuurpunt, a charity standing up for nature and biodiversity in Flanders.
-I know I am not making a dent by donating a small amount of money to a charity and not using LLMs, but I am doing my best to align my actions to my values.
+I plan to put my money where my mouth is by taking the amount that I usually pay for API costs (which is only pennies, so I’m throwing in the price of a subscription to ChatGPT Plus) and donating it to a charity standing up for nature and biodiversity in my region.
+I know I am not making a dent by donating a small amount of money to a charity and mindful use of LLMs, but I am doing my best to align my actions to my values.